AdamGiergun/R/README.md

 - [ ] Completing the implementation of filter selectors
 - [ ] Strip down data classes to leave only necessary things
 - [ ] Implement Firebase
-- [ ] Another yet undisclosed possibilities
+- [ ] Another yet undisclosed options

 See the [open issues](https://github.com/AdamGiergun/R/issues) for a full list of proposed features (and known issues).